justplainstuff/plainstack/README.md

 # plainweb

-A framework using HTMX, SQLite and TypeScript for less complexity and more joy 🎉
+The all-in-one web framework using TypeScript and SQLite.

 ## Getting Started